 Sound waves require a medium, such as air or water.
 The compression in a sound wave is channelled down the ear canal to the tympanic membrane.
 Vibrations of the tympanic membrane are then transmitted by the ossicular chain through the oval window into the cochlea.
-The vibrations of the cochlea cause a fluid wave, which stimulates hair cells within the cochlea, generating an electrical impulse, which is transmitted along the cochlear nerve to the brain, where it is heard/interpreted.
-Mechanical energy is thereby converted to electrical energy.
+The vibrations of the cochlea cause a fluid wave, which stimulates hair cells within the cochlea.
+This generates an electrical impulse, which is transmitted along the cochlear nerve to the brain, where it is interpreted.
 Anything that interferes with the movement of sound from the external ear to the middle ear to the inner ear, and then to the brain, can cause a hearing loss.
 The external ear and middle ear may appear normal on examination if the cause is in the inner ear or brain.
-It is possible for hearing loss to be permanent if not treated in a timely fashion.

 Classification of hearing loss

 Generally, hearing loss is classified as conductive or sensorineural.

 Conductive hearing loss is caused by pathology of the external ear, tympanic membrane or middle ear which disrupts sound transmission to the inner ear.
 Many causes can be treated successfully with surgery.

 Sensorineural hearing loss is caused by abnormal function of the cochlea, auditory nerve, or higher auditory processing pathways.
 Many sensorineural hearing losses are permanent because the human inner ear and hair cells have only limited ability to repair themselves.

 - Acute otitis media